-- In her text Bleak Liberalism, Amanda Anderson seeks to push against representations of liberalism (particularly leftist criticisms of liberal thought) by demonstrating the consistent reflexive awareness of social, moral, and psychological limitations inherit to liberalism.
-This is what she means by “bleak” liberalism.
+- In her text Bleak Liberalism, Amanda Anderson seeks to push against representations of liberalism (particularly academic criticisms of liberal thought) by demonstrating the consistent reflexive awareness of social, moral, and psychological limitations inherit to liberalism.
 Rather than exist without true consideration of the “real” world, as some critics have claimed, liberalism is constantly grappling with its limitations and tensions.
-Although she focuses on authors and thinkers of the 20th century to create “bleak liberalism,” she notes that this sort of thinking is inherit to liberalism and can be traced back to thinkers like John Stuart Mill, pointing, in particular, to his On Liberty.
+She notes that this sort of thinking is inherit to liberalism and can be traced back to thinkers like John Stuart Mill, pointing, in particular, to his On Liberty.
 He repeatedly considers drawbacks to his plan of liberalism, such as the potential for the tyranny of the majority (8) and the particular challenge of practicing tolerance through religion (11).
 Anderson pushes this sort of “bleak” thinking to the forefront of her conception of liberalism and spends some time discussing the high-realist novels of the Victorian era, including Charles Dickens’s Bleak House and Hard Times, as well as George Eliot’s Middlemarch.
 In these novels, Anderson notes that there is major tension present between the desire for individual liberty and moral agency, and for a desire to reform massive social inequality.
 She ends the first chapter (“Bleak Liberalism”) by examining the present state of neoliberalism alongside academic critiques of neoliberalism.
 According to Anderson:

 …the critiques of neoliberalism’s deprivations and distortions presuppose the significance of a developed sense of moral commitment linked, on the one hand, to one’s social and political vision, and, on the other, to a sense of one’s own self-actualization and guiding values.
 The liberal ideal is alive and well in the very diagnosis of neoliberalism’s assault on the achievements of traditional political liberalism.
 (45)